Third Gender Act (Germany)

-Germany's third gender law introduced the gender "diverse" (divers) as a third positive option in alternative to "female", "male" or without an entry in the German civil status register.
+The Act amending the Information to be Entered in the Register of Births (Gesetz zur Änderung der in das Geburtenregister einzutragenden Angaben), unofficially also called Third Gender Act, introduced the gender "diverse" (divers) in Germany as a third positive option in alternative to "female", "male" or without an entry in the German civil status register.

 The law, codified in § 45b and § 22 PStG (Personenstandsgesetz), laid down an administrative procedure for assigning a diverse gender.
 It required a doctor's note confirming "a variant of sex development".
 The diverse gender can be assigned to people listed in the register, at birth or later in life.
 When individuals change their legal gender later in life, they can also change their first name.

 The administrative process was officially aimed at intersex people, but nonbinary people (who were not intersex) have also tried to use it, due to its manageable burden compared to the gender entry change procedure for trans people at that time (Transsexuals Act).
 However, the Federal Court of Justice ruled on 22 April 2020 that § 45b could not be used by a nonbinary person who was not intersex.

-The third gender law took effect on 22 December 2018.
+The Third Gender Act took effect on 22 December 2018.
 A bill to ease the process for transgender, intersex and non-binary non-intersex people, the Self-Determination Act, was passed on April 12, 2024, and took effect in November 2024.
 It completely revised § 45b PStG and standardised the regulations for trans, inter and non-binary people in a single law.